lagendre/nw.js_w64.msi/README.md

 This package include ffmpegsumo.dll(x64) 42.0.2311.135 from google chrome

-Msi made by Advanced Installer,and nwjs_w64 file should be adjusted by yourself!!
+nwjs_w64.aip file of Advanced Installer project  should be adjusted by yourself!!